implexa/implexa/memory-bank/progress.md

   3. ✅ Refactor PartManager to use the ConnectionManager
   4. ✅ Refactor RevisionManager to use the ConnectionManager
   5. ✅ Refactor RelationshipManager to use the ConnectionManager
-  6. ⬜ Refactor remaining manager structs to use the ConnectionManager
+  6. ✅ Refactor remaining manager structs to use the ConnectionManager
   7. ✅ Update PartManagementManager to use the ConnectionManager
   8. ✅ Add support for mocking in tests
   9. ⬜ Verify that all tests pass with the new implementation
 - **Progress:**
   - Created ConnectionManager with interior mutability using RefCell
   - Updated DatabaseManager to use the ConnectionManager
-  - Refactored PartManager, RevisionManager, and RelationshipManager to use the ConnectionManager
+  - Refactored the following manager structs to use the ConnectionManager:
+    - PartManager
+    - RevisionManager
+    - RelationshipManager
-  - Refactored PartManagementManager to use the ConnectionManager
+    - PartManagementManager
-  - Refactored PropertyManager to use the ConnectionManager
+    - PropertyManager
+    - ApprovalManager
+    - FileManager
+    - ManufacturerPartManager
+    - WorkflowManager
   - Added transaction-specific methods for backward compatibility
   - Updated tests for the refactored managers
   - Added support for mocking in tests
+  - Remaining issues:
+    - Need to implement transaction-specific methods in RevisionManager and other managers
+    - Need to fix import issues in part_management.rs
+    - Need to update test files to use connection_manager() instead of connection()

 ## Upcoming Tasks (Phase 2)